The River REACH Program

 To ensure students get the most out of their River REACH experience, FORE is coordinating with Hamilton County Soil and Water Conservation District and SD1 to provide students in Hamilton County and Northern Kentucky with interactive, pre-voyage Enviroscape presentations in the classroom!
 These presentations are also offered by FORE if your school is located outside of Hamilton County or Northern Kentucky.

-FORE is currently accepting applications for River REACH Programs in Spring of 2013!
+FORE is currently accepting applications for River REACH Programs for the 2013-2014 school year!
 Check out the following links for more information about programs, logistics and scheduling!

 River REACH Elementary/Middle School Program Description